1. Home

 Step 3: Human rights risk map and periodic review

 Human rights risk assessment scores are mapped on two axes, severity and likelihood of occurrence, to determine the priority of responses.
 For severity, we assess actual risks and risks by country and region to understand their severity.
 For likelihood, we assign scores based on latent risks, industry-specific risks, and the existence of effective preventive and corrective processes to reduce risks.
-We conducted the first human rights risk assessment for the entire Shiseido Group in 2020 and the second in 2023 to confirm human rights risks.
-In the 2023 assessment, we received third party advice from experts in the fields of business and human rights.
+We conducted the first human rights risk assessment for the entire Shiseido Group in 2020, the second in 2023, and the third in 2025, confirming human rights risks.
+For all assessments, we received third party advice from experts in the fields of business and human rights.
 The risk map was reviewed regularly during the assessment, which was conducted once every two years.
 We identified important human rights risks of a particular priority level that needed to be addressed, and reported them to management.

 Human rights risk map